kpresler/kpresler.github.io/teaching.md

 * CSC 216 (Software Development Fundamentals) Instructor: Summer 2019, Summer 2020, Summer 2021.
 I taught Software Development Fundamentals, writing and delivering lectures, maintaining course materials, managing our continuous integration environment, overseeing TAs, and grading assignments.
 I assisted students online and in person for our on-campus and distance education sections of the course.
 For Summer 2020, I modified the class for online delivery and delivered the course in a synchronous online format.
 For Summer 2021, I caught the class in a hybrid fashion, with some students attending live in person, some live via Zoom, and some watching recorded lectures on their own schedule.

 * CSC 326 (Software Engineering) Co-Instructor: Fall 2019.
 Working with Dr. Sarah Heckman, I co-instructed Software Engineering in Fall 2019.
-I wrote and delivered lectures for a large course, wrote homework assignments, assisted students, and managed our continouous integration environment.
+I wrote and delivered lectures for a large course, wrote homework assignments, assisted students, and managed our continuous integration environment.